pandasoft0/reactReviewPictureCollection/README.md

   * this may require you to set props to state, do not do this in the constructor
   * set props to your state once your component mounts

 #### STEP 4:
-Design ImageFetcher.js such that a user can click on a button, which runs a function that console.log's what the user has clicked on
+Design functionality so that when a function clicks on a CollectionItem, ImageDisplay changes to what the user clicked on.
+  * Use the helper function in ImageDisplay to convert the image to 400x400

 #### STEP 5:
+Pass mock options data dow to ImageFetcher and design ImageFetcher.js such that a user can click on a button, which runs a function that console.log's what the user has clicked on

+#### STEP 6:
 In ImageFetcher.js, instead of console logging what the user clicked, refactor the code to use axios + https://source.unsplash.com/ and send a request that will return a url for a 100x100 image of a dog
   * hint: google "npm axios" to find out the syntax for a GET request
   * hist: find out how to make a request to this website.
 In the response from the site, you'll get the url in something like request.responseURL

-#### STEP 6:
+#### STEP 7:
 As needed, update App.js so that image data received from the API will render on the page in addition to any existing image data
   * remove the mock data

 ### Advanced
-Note: if you're not comfortable with STEPS 1-6, redo STEPS 1-6 instead
+Note: if you're not comfortable with STEPS 1-7, redo STEPS 1-7 instead

-#### STEP 7:
-Create a new feature

 #### STEP 8:
+Create a new feature.
+Example: like/dislike counter for each image

+#### STEP 9:
 Add css, have fun.

-#### STEP 9:
+#### STEP 10:
 Only allow 5 images to be rendered inside of Collection.js

-#### STEP 10:
+#### STEP 11:
 Create feature to add new buttons

-#### STEP 11:
+#### STEP 12:
 Refactor application to use Redux or Context API instead of passing props down manually

 ### Solutions
 Once you are done with steps 1-7, solution code is available on branch solution1
 ```
-  $ git checkout solution1
+  $ git checkout solution
 ```

 ### Acknowledgments